wrccdc-org/wccomps-bot/README.md

 ### 6. Setup Discord Infrastructure

-In Discord, run: `/admin` commands to set up team roles and channels as needed.
+In Discord, run: `/teams`, `/tickets`, or `/competition` commands to set up team roles and channels as needed.

 ## Multi-Guild Role Synchronization